JA Ranch: Description and history

 The JA Ranch is located southeast of Amarillo, Texas in the Texas Panhandle.
 The main ranch house, now a museum devoted to Charles Goodnight, is located a short way south of United States Route 287.
 It is a two-story construction, its oldest portion a log cabin which predates the American Civil War.
 The main portion of the house, built beginning in 1879, has rough stone walls on the ground floor and a wood-framed second story.
 Nearby outbuildings include the original 19th-century stables and corral, and a house for bunking ranch hands.

-Charles Goodnight (1836-1929) was a native of Illinois who became a Texas Ranger in 1857.
+Charles Goodnight (1836–1929) was a native of Illinois who became a Texas Ranger in 1857.
 After the American Civil War, he became involved in cattle herding operations that recovered many thousands of heads of cattle left unsupervised during the conflict, blazing major herding trails across West Texas.
 After starting a ranching operation in eastern Colorado, he returned to the Palo Duro Canyon area (site of a major operation he led against the Kiowa and Comanche), and established a small ranch in 1874.
-He then entered into a partnership with John Adair, an Ulster Scots immigrant, who funded the ranch's expansion while Goodnight managed it.
+He then entered into a partnership with John Adair, a wealthy landowner from Co.
+Laois in Ireland, who funded the ranch's expansion while Goodnight managed it.
 Under their oversight the ranch grew to over 700000 acre.
 Upon John Adair's death in 1885, his wife, Cornelia (Wadsworth) Ritchie Adair, assumed the partnership with Goodnight.
 Goodnight retired to a smaller ranch nearby in 1889.
 Cornelia Adair supervised the ranch operations until her death in 1921 after which her descendants maintained the ranch into the 21st century.